Best trucking business funding

 📦

-One lender = one trucking slice
+One funder = one trucking slice

 They do truck loans, or factoring, or working capital — not all of it.
 And they serve owner-operators or fleets, not both.
 You're boxed into their slice.